5 Study Abroad Destinations Every African American Student Should Consider

 Studying abroad is a major decision.
 There are many factors to consider, such as safety, programs of study, and historical and cultural interests.
 Those concerns are even more nuanced for students of color, who have to consider how race and and politics will have a different impact on their journey than others.
 With that in mind, we have taken a look at some of the best places for African American students to study abroad.
-Let's be clear -- this isn't a list of the ONLY places African American students go abroad or SHOULD go abroad.
+Let's be clear -- this isn't a list of the ONLY places African American students go abroad or SHOULD go abroad, nor can anyone guarantee you won’t face certain challenges as a Black person in any of these destinations..
 However, these cities possess both cultural elements related to black American culture, and potential opportunities to launch thriving careers, and should definitely be on a short list of places to consider.

 Paris, the City of Light, is known as a diverse, cosmopolitan and modern city.
 Many people who are aware of the city’s rich history may not be aware of the rich African American history to be found there.
 The African American culture in Paris saw its beginning after World War I when many black soldiers, mostly from the racially hostile American south, stayed behind after being well-received by the French.
 This exposed the French to jazz, blues, and later, hip-hop.
 Many influential African Americans like James Baldwin and Josephine Baker, left their mark on the city.
 This, combined with the influence of African immigrants, make Paris an interesting place to be immersed in a different culture while still finding strong elements of African and African American cultures mixed in.